-(c) Does not reflect or include the direct payment the State is expected to receive from the United States Treasury on each interest payment date in the estimated amount of 35% of the interest payable by the State on such date for the 2009 Series B Bonds and the 2010 Series B Bonds, each designated as "qualified build America bonds", which are not considered to be Crossover Refunded Bonds.
+(c) Does not reflect or include the direct payment the State is expected to receive from the United States Treasury on each interest payment date in the estimated amount of 35% of the interest payable by the State on such date for the 2009 Series B Bonds and the 2010 Series B Bonds, each designated as "qualified build America bonds".
+See "Oustanding Bonds".